-Add the US International Keyboard Layout in Windows 10/11
+Add the English International Keyboard in Windows 10/11

 Add the Windows US-International Keyboard

 Looking for a straightforward way to type accented characters, umlauts, and other special characters?
-Find out here how to enable the US International keyboard layout in Windows 10 and Windows 11.
+Find out here how to enable the US-English International keyboard layout in Windows 10 and Windows 11.

 First, a Cool Coolship